psignoret/aad-sso-wordpress/README.md

 ### 2. Register an Azure Active Directory application

-With these steps, you will register an application with Azure AD.
-This application identifies your WordPress site with Azure AD.
+With these steps, you will create an Azure AD app registration.
+This will provide your WordPress site with an application identity in your organization's Azure AD tenant.

 1. Sign in to the [**Azure portal**](https://portal.azure.com), and ensure you are signed in to the directory which has the users you'd like to allow to sign in.
 (This will typically be your organization's directory.)
 You can view which directory you're signed in to (and switch directories if needed) by clicking on your username in the upper right-hand corner.